p10trH/SRGAN-Magnifier/README.md

 ## Status

-tensorflow component only works for mnist data currently
+tensorflow component only works with mnist data currently